Smart Thermostats: Control Comfort and Costs the Smart Way

 Your dealer will also receive system notifications - from routine maintenance reminders to alerts of system malfunctions.
 If you opt-in to remote diagnostics, your dealer can troubleshoot the issue and can sometimes solve it remotely.

 If your dealer feels they can solve an issue remotely, they can request remote access to your thermostat.
 Remote access is separate from American Standard Diagnostics, and you will have to grant or deny access each time.
 Access ends when the dealer has completed work.
+At no time can the dealer see anything about other connected systems in your home.

-If you’re used to adjusting the temperature yourself and want to keep doing it that way, a basic, non-programmable thermostat might be for you.
+However, if you’re used to adjusting the temperature yourself and want to keep doing it that way, a basic, non-programmable thermostat might be for you.
 They are simple and easy to use.
 In addition, rather than squint at the numbers and move a toggle switch or dial, most non-programmable options today are digital thermostats with a large display and control buttons to raise or lower the temperature.

 However, they lack the programming features that can help you save money and save energy.
 They also do not give you maintenance reminders such as when to change the air filter or humidity pad.